AceAttorneyMaster111/tfilah-toolbox/README.md

 * Download the ChordPro and PDF versions of the chordsheet

 ### Future functionality:
+* View data about prayers and artists

+## Service Generator
+The Service Generator is a future tool that uses the HaShirim Shelanu database to create and export services.

+### Future Functionality
+* View data about service types
 * Compile chordsheets together into a printable chord packet
 * Make a worship service by choosing songs in liturgical order
 * Generate cue sheets for a service
-* View data about prayers, artists, and service types
 * Visual T'filah Creator
 * More?